ngrandrei/devops-bootcamp/Module_10-Kubernetes/README.md

 3. Create mongo espress deployment

 It needs ME_CONFIG_MONGODB_ADMINUSERNAME and ME_CONFIG_MONGODB_ADMINPASSWORD set as env variables in order to connect to mongo db and ME_CONFIG_MONGODB_SERVER which is the MongoDB container name, but since we use pods and services, it will be the name of the mongodb service.
 We can store this in a ConfigMap since is not sensitive data.

+4. Create mongo express service

+This have to be created as a loadbalancer (external service) in order to access it from the browser.